Urban League of Central Carolinas

 Urban League of Central Carolinas, previously known as the Charlotte-Mecklenburg Urban League, is the division of the National Urban League, nonpartisan civil rights organization, in Charlotte, North Carolina.

+Background

 The Urban League was organized on November 6, 1978, to promote economic self-sufficiency among African American families and to seek racial inclusion in Mecklenburg County.

+Programs

 In the 1990s the league focused on employment, education and racial inclusion.
 It offered programs including evening computer classes, mortgage counseling programs and basic skills training.

+On August 10, 2022. the Urban League of Central Carolinas opened its Digital Innovation Center in a new building in East Charlotte.